gazecomposer/gazecomposer-lite/README.md

 # GazeComposer-lite: Dwell-based Grid + Vibrato Mapping (Research Skeleton)

+If you are reading this as part of a graduate application: this lite repository is meant to expose the experimental core of my dwell-based vibrato mapping work, which I describe in more detail in my writing sample (“A Pilot Study of Dwell-Based Vibrato Mapping in GazeComposer”).

 This repository provides a **minimal, research-focused skeleton** of the system I use to study dwell-based vibrato mapping on a 2D pitch grid.

-This lite demo accompanies my pilot study on dwell-based vibrato mapping described in my writing sample.
+It accompanies my pilot study on dwell-based vibrato mapping described in my writing sample.

 To protect ongoing patent work and a larger private codebase, this repo does **not** contain the full gaze-tracking implementation or the complete performance environment.
 Instead, it exposes: